stat4701/2014/_posts/2014-02-17-msingh4674-mayankmisra-plan.md

 Team — Mayank Misra, Mandeep Singh

-Goal — Create analytics dashboard to make better use of publicly available healthcare information.
-This could help patients, physicians, pharmaceutical companies and payors.
+Goal — Graph social and professional affiliation for prescribers (doctors).
+Project Name: Physician Affinity Graph
+We are looking at using publicly available data sets to form a network graph of physicians.
+ML will be used in this context for clustering based on common features/dimensions between physicians.
+The aim is to to establish influencers/opinion leaders and physicians that have the most klout in a particular cluster.

-1. Create a list of different datasources to procure healthcare claims, pharmaceutical and patient data
+1. Create a list of different datasources to procure publicly available healthcare claims data, pharmaceutical relationship (sunshine act) data, and hospital/practice/association affiliation data sets.
 2. Analyze the format in which data is available from these sources and scrape the data in a repository.
 Eg CSV, JSON, API, Website etc
-3. Create a database model  using these data sources to analyze the patient behavior, healthcare costs and sentiment analysis on the treatments
+3. Create a database model  using these data sources to analyze the physician relationships with hospitals, medical colleges, medical associations, pharmaceuticals, journals and other professional networks
-4. Munge and analyze the raw data collected above and create a dashboard with different views for patients, physicians, pharmaceutical companies and payors
+4. Munge and analyze the raw data collected above and create a network graph
-5. We will be using a combination of Python, R, D3 and Github for coding
+5. We will be using a combination of Python, R, D3, Neo4j and Github for coding

 ## Long Term

-1. Develop predictive capabilities by leveraging clinical data with real-time data from sensor devices such as fidbit for preventive care
-2. Create longitudinal studies around the data collected above
+1. Develop a influence score based ranking of physicians
+2. Develop a 'Key Opinion Leader' KOL recommendation engine for payers, pharmaceutical companies, patients, research and academia